marijnh/Eloquent-JavaScript/04_data.md

 {{index [binding, naming]}}

 Having too many global bindings "pollutes" the namespace.
 The more names have been taken, the more likely you are to accidentally overwrite the value of some existing binding.
-For example, it's not unlikely to want to name something `max` in one of your programs.
-Since JavaScript's built-in `max` function is tucked safely inside the `Math` object, we don't have to worry about overwriting it.
+For example, it's not unlikely you'll want to name something `max` in one of your programs.
+Since JavaScript's built-in `max` function is tucked safely inside the `Math` object, you don't have to worry about overwriting it.

 {{index "let keyword", "const keyword"}}